 Which means …..

-When Round 1’s 90 sec. is up, immediately begin Round 2 by sprinting though 15x push-ups as fast as possible with proper form, again resting for the remainder of the 90 sec. interval after completing all 15 reps.
-Repeat this through 5 Rounds.
-Then, immediately after Round 5’s 60 sec is up, do 1 Round of as many Push-ups as possible during the 90 sec. interval.
+When Round 1’s 75 sec. is up, immediately begin Round 2 by sprinting though 15x push-ups as fast as possible with proper form, again resting for the remainder of the 75 sec. interval after completing all 15 reps.
+Repeat this through 6 Rounds.

 The Sit-up progression works in the exact same way.

-The program includes scaled paces for your runs.
-These paces are based on your assessment results.
+The program uses the MTI Running Calculator for your runs.
+These paces are based on your assessment results (again, Sessions 1, 11, and 21).
 Always use the latest assessment results to determine paces for subsequent training sessions.

 What if I can’t do the whole session?